assemble/assemble-core/README.md

 ## Contributing

 Pull requests and stars are always welcome.
-For bugs and feature requests, [please create an issue](https://github.com/assemble/assemble-core/issues/new).
+For bugs and feature requests, [please create an issue](../../issues/new).

 If Assemble doesn't do what you need, [please let us know][issue].

 ## History

+**v0.22.0**

+* Bumps [templates](https://github.com/jonschlinkert/templates) to v0.22.0 to take advantage of improvements to lookup methods: `.find` and `getView`.
+No API changes were made.
+Please [let us know](../../issues) if regressions occur.

 **v0.21.0**